okay-head/okay-head/README.md

 ## ⛏ My expertise and tools of trade

 I specialize in building responsive and high-performance web applications that captivate users and deliver exceptional results.
-I strive to create seamless and visually engaging experiences.

 **My stack dump-**

+Technologies-
-Technologies- React ecosystem: router, hook-form, framer-motion, tanstack-query, Zustand | Typescript, Tailwind, Zod, Node, Express, jQuery, Javascript, HTML, CSS
+React and react ecosystem - router, hook-form,  framer-motion, tanstack-query, zustand, vite/webpack
+Typescript, Tailwind, Zod, Node, Express, MongoDB, Firebase, PHP, MySQL jQuery, Javascript, HTML, CSS

-Tools - Figma, Adobe Photoshop, Firebase, AWS
+Tools - Figma, Adobe Photoshop, AWS

 ## 📚 What am I learning
-PHP (new pHp is pretty bearable) and Astro.
-Also can't wait to start Golang.
+Astro and a bit of design.
+Nextjs is constantly releasing breaking features, so i'm skipping it for as long as I can lol

 ## 🌍 Open Source